-Healthcare Research Lab
+Healthcare Research Space

 How can designers work with patients and medical professionals to meet healthcare challenges for the 21st century?

-The Healthcare Research Lab investigates effective, systems-based design solutions to current and future healthcare challenges.
+The Healthcare Research Space investigates effective, systems-based design solutions to current and future healthcare challenges.
 We carry out research with patients and clinicians, and collaborate through the processes of co-design and evaluation, working with industry partners to help to bring ideas to commercial reality.

 A significant finding of the 2002-2003 study into design and patient safety, undertaken by the Royal College of Art, Cambridge and Surrey universities, was that the NHS is well behind other modern organisations in that it has little understanding of design and no strategy for managing and directing it.
 Progressive companies use design strategically and coherently across all their activities to develop the new products and services that bring business success and to enhance brand values.